Trisophic-Union/Core-Documents/Constitution/Constitution.md

 - Limited to 4 members only

 ##### Rules
-- Must follow laws and orders from both the Pecunium
+1. Must follow laws and orders from both the Pecunium
+2. Must deliver at the very least a financial report every year.
+3. Reports must be public, non-sensitive, and clear.
+4. Where policy choices have distributive or democratic implications, the Aerarium negotiates with the Pecunium; final democratic mandates rest with the Pecunium while technical execution remains with the Aerarium.

-- Upon completion of project cybernet (Part of Project Cybersyn.) all banks represented by each Aerarium member must register to be part of cybernet.
+5. Upon completion of project CyberNet (Part of Project Cybersyn) all banks represented by each Aerarium member must register to be part of cybernet.
 (This rule current is to be defined later)
-- Must deliver at the very least a financial report every year.
-- Reports must be public, non-sensitive, and clear.
-- Where policy choices have distributive or democratic implications, the Aerarium negotiates with the Pecunium; final democratic mandates rest with the Pecunium while technical execution remains with the Aerarium.
 # Signatures

 # Comments